About the Everest Base Camp Trek

 What to expect in Kathmandu for Accommodation

-Breakfast in Kathmandu in your hotel is included, and there may be either a buffet style or a menu to choose from.
+Breakfast in Kathmandu at your hotel is included, and there may be either a buffet style or a menu to choose from.

-What to expect in a teahouse in EBC Trek
+What to expect in a teahouse in the EBC Trek

-A teahouse is like a simple guest house on the mountain trails.
+A teahouse is like a simple guest house on the Everest Base Camp hike.
 It provides trekkers with accommodation, meals, and a place to socialize.
 These provide pretty basic accommodation, either in twin rooms or in dormitories.
-Toilets and bathrooms are shared, with either a Western-style toilet or a squat style.
+Toilets and bathrooms are shared, with either a Western-style toilet or a squat-style toilet.

 Luxury lodges on the Everest Base Camp trail